HANOI: Vietnam is scrapping plans to build two nuclear power plants over soaring costs and safety concerns, state media reported Friday.

 The plants’ proximity to island chains in the disputed South China Sea, most of which is claimed by Beijing, was an additional concern, he said.

-Vietnam has said it will buy power from neighbouring countries and is also looking to boost its own energy production.
+Vietnam has said it will buy power from neighboring countries and is also looking to boost its own energy production.

 The country of 93 million relies mostly on coal and hydropower but has said it wants to increase renewable energy production in the next 15 years.